HackShardGaming/World-of-Valheim-Public/WorldofValheimServerSideCharacters/Package/README.md

 Server Side Config Variables:

+>> AllowMultipleCharacters:  Should we allow clients to save multiple different character files on the server (TRUE) or use one consistent file (FALSE)

 ?>> CharacterSavePath:  This is where  we are going to store the character files.
 NOTE: Please make this a location you have access to on your server machine